iptc/python-newsmlg2/README.md

 not yet implemented.
 Probably quite a few bugs.
 * 0.3 - Changed from automatically converting between URIs and QCodes to providing helper functions `uri_to_qcode()` and `qcode_to_uri()`
+* 0.4 - Added catalog v37 and v38.
+Added PlanningItem support.
+Fixed bugs.
+Improved
+magic function support to help hasattr() and more on NewsML-G2 objects.